 The substance shall give place unto the broth.

-Never eating while there is half-digested food still in the Stomach is of primary importance in maintaining health.
+Never eat while there is half-digested food still in the Stomach is of primary importance in maintaining health.

 These foods are commonly described as heavy of digestion and likely to promote Melancholy.